 William Penn, for example, proposed the creation of a “Council of Europe” in order to establish lasting peace.
 Benjamin Franklin drew up a proposal for a European constitution.
 George Washington, Charles Mackay, Victor Hugo, Giuseppe Mazzini and Giuseppe Garibaldi spoke of the “United States of Europe”.
 Richard Coudenhove-Kalergi coined the term „Pan-Europe“, and “United Europe” is still is one of the keywords used by modern-times European movements.

 After the catastrophe of the Second World War, Europe had to rebuild itself.
 Following the guidance of pioneers like Winston Churchill, Konrad Adenauer, Robert Schuman, Paul-Henri Spaak, Alcide de Gasperi and Ernest Bevin, it did so on the basis of human rights, democracy and the rule of law.
-The foundation of the Council of Europe in 1949 was the first step on this continuing path.
+The foundation of the Council of Europe on May 5th 1949 was the first step on this continuing path.